 The park was founded in 1979, and then designated a UNESCO Biosphere Reserve in 1989.
 It is within the claimed ancestral territory of the Huaorani indigenous people.
 Plus, Yasuni National Park is home to several uncontacted indigenous tribes, including the Tagaeri and the Taromenane.

 Nonetheless, like so many rich wilderness areas in the world, the Yasuni National Park is at threat from destructive economic practices, particularly oil-exploration.
-By taking the Manatee Amazon Explorer riverboat cruise to the Yasuni National Park, you are not just enjoying one of the planet's most remarkable environments - you are supporting an economic enterprise that has a vested interest in maintaining the ecological integrity of the area.
+By taking an Ecuador Amazon riverboat cruise to the Yasuni National Park, you are not just enjoying one of the planet's most remarkable environments - you are supporting an economic enterprise that has a vested interest in maintaining the ecological integrity of the area.

 Cuyabeno Wildlife Reserve